 In contrast, hotel butlers, even those working in luxury hotels in New York City, tend to command incomes comparable to other service industry jobs, not including bonuses, which are common in the accommodation industry.
 In short, knowing how to hire a butler requires an understanding of what the market will bear.

-Whether a butler is working in a luxury hotel or palatial mansion, they’re likely to have access to extremely valuable items, starting with the silverware they are traditionally known for keeping clean as well as secure.
+Whether a butler is working in a luxury hotel or palatial mansion, they’re likely to have access to extremely valuable items.
 If they’re overseeing budgets and expenses, they’ll likely need to be trusted with sensitive financial information, not to mention family secrets, especially if their hours are the traditional 24/7.

-Even if your butler maintains something closer to routine business hours, you — or your client — will need to have at least as much trust in them as you do in a personal assistant.
+Even if your butler maintains something closer to routine business hours, you—or your client—will need to have at least as much trust in them as you do in a personal assistant.
 That’s why background checks are crucial when hiring for this position and why many employers look to a professional domestic staffing agency to hire for them.
-Whichever route you take, be sure you thoroughly vet your top candidate before you hire them.
+Regardless, be sure you thoroughly vet your top candidate before you hire them.

 Once you’ve found someone you know you can trust in this role, you’ll have more peace of mind as they start making your life easier and more filled with pleasure, leisure, and joy for your patrons, your guests, your clients, or yourself.